Marcello Ferrada de Noli: Assange case

 Ferrada de Noli has been criticized in the Swedish media for his public defence of Julian Assange.
 He published the book Sweden vs. Assange.
 Human Rights Issues, claiming that the case was instead political.
 In 2011, via Jennifer Robinson, he submitted to the London Court deliberating the extradition of Assange, a testimony based on his investigation "Swedish Trial by Media".
 In 2012, Swedish Radio said in a broadcast that Ferrada de Noli has implicated "a social democratic feminist working together with 'arms-(exports) companies' trying to get Assange".
 Ferrada Noli denied that and asked Swedish Radio for a retraction.

-In a report by the Italian newspaper L'Eco di Bergamo (January 2019), he was asked why he defended Assange's deeds "instead of regard it illegal or criminal"; he replied, "According to International Law, what could instead be considered as criminal is what Assange has denounced", In 2019, Libertarian Books Europe published his second book on the case, Sweden's Geopolitical Case Against Assange 2010-2019.
+In a report by the Italian newspaper L'Eco di Bergamo (January 2019), he was asked why he defended Assange's deeds "instead of regard it illegal or criminal"; he replied, "According to International Law, what could instead be considered as criminal is what Assange has denounced", In 2019, Libertarian Books Europe published his second book on the case, Sweden's Geopolitical Case Against Assange 2010–2019.

 Questioning of reported evidence on the alleged gas attacks in Khan Shaykhun

-Prof. Ferrada de Noli, Karolinska Institute, 2007.
+Professor Ferrada de Noli, Karolinska Institute, 2007.

 In 2017, Ferrada de Noli elicited international controversy over his publications and statements questioning the evidence around allegations of gas attacks in Syria by government forces.
 In December 2017, the Russian permanent representative to the UN submitted to the United Nations Security Council (UNSC) an article by him in his magazine The Indicter, in which he alleged epidemiological bias in the report issued by the OPCW-UN Joint Investigative Mechanism on the Khan Shaykhun chemical attack of April 2017 in Syria.
 SWEDHR publications in The Indicter authored by Ferrada de Noli have been cited or included in documents submitted at the UNSC by the Russian and Syrian ambassadors, added the Russian envoys at the OPCW or the ambassador to the UK.

 European mainstream media, e.g. Le Figaro, ARD/BR, and Der Spiegel, raised criticism of his geopolitical articles published by SWEDHR and in The Indicter.
 Dagens Nyheter, together with other Swedish newspapers, e.g. Aftonbladet Expressen, Göteborgs-Posten, Västerbottens-Kuriren, Uppsala Nya Tidning, also addressed Ferrada de Noli's "frequent interviews in Russian media and Russian-government international propaganda channels", and questioned the mentions of his work and his organization SWEDHR at press briefings of the Ministry of Foreign Affairs of the Russian Federation.
 Ferrada de Noli contested the media criticism in the journal of the Swedish Medical Association Läkartidningen, claiming that SWEDHR is "absolutely independent".
 In an interview on the subject, he declared, "We only have our own line.
 Whether that coincide or not with the positions of different countries, that is not our intention".